The Hot Chick: Plot

-At school, while cleaning the boys' locker room as a custodian, she spies on her boyfriend Billy, who truly loves her, and April's boyfriend Jake, who has been cheating on her.
-Faced with Jake's infidelity, April begins to fall in love with Jessica, who agrees to take her to the prom.
+At school, while cleaning the boys' locker room as a custodian, she spies on her boyfriend Billy, who truly loves her unconditionally, and April's boyfriend Jake, who has been cheating on her.
+Faced with Jake's infidelity, April begins to fall in love with Jessica (although she's still stuck in Clive's body), who agrees to take her to the prom.

 At the cheering competition, Jessica signals romantically to Billy while disguised as the school mascot, but when the head of her suit falls off, he becomes confused and leaves with Bianca.

 Jessica goes to the prom with April and they kiss.
 Jake sees this and is so upset, he spills his drink on his date.
 April confesses to being in love with Jessica, who tells April she is perfect and doesn't need anybody.
 Jessica tries to win Billy back, telling Billy it's her in Clive's body, but he is so shocked and confused that he runs off.

 During this time, Clive has been using Jessica's body to make money from men, including Billy, who gives him his money and car, believing he is Jessica.
 Clive then tries to run him over.
-On the evening of the prom, Hildenburg sees a video of Clive in Jessica's body robbing a man on the TV news, goes to the scene of the crime, and finds a business card for the club where Clive works as a pole dancer.
+On the evening of the prom, Hildenburg sees a video of Clive in Jessica's body robbing a man on the TV news, goes to the scene of the crime, and finds a business card for the strip club where Clive works as a pole dancer.
 She informs Jessica at the prom, and the girls go to the club.

 When they find Clive, Jessica steals his earring and puts it on herself along with the other one.
 With both earrings now on the same person, Jessica's and Clive's bodies return to their original owners.

-After Jessica makes up with Billy, the film ends with the school's graduation ceremony, followed by a scene in which Clive, running from the law and still dressed in lingerie, is picked up by a bartender who believes he is a homosexual.
-The bartender turns around slowly with a sinister smile on his face to look at Clive, and Clive screams in horror.
+After Jessica makes up with Billy, the film ends with the school's graduation ceremony, followed by a scene in which Clive, still running from the law and still dressed in lingerie and handcuffs, is picked up by a bartender who believes, based on earlier events, that he is gay.
+The bartender turns around slowly with a sinister smile on his face to look at Clive and locks his car's doors.
+Clive screams in horror as the bartender drives away.

 Cast

+Cameos

 Wes Takahashi, former animator and visual effects supervisor for Industrial Light & Magic, makes a cameo appearance as a news reporter.
-Schneider's mother Pilar appears as a judge of the cheerleading contest.
+Schneider's mother Pilar and Brady's wife Lisa both appear as judges of the cheerleading competition.

 Production

-Filming took place at University High School in West Los Angeles.
-Speaking on the film, Schneider commented: "No man is a hundred-percent masculine and no woman is a hundred-percent feminine – we're all just somewhere on the scale there.
+Filming took place at El Segundo High School in El Segundo, Redondo Union High School in Redondo Beach, and University High School in Los Angeles.
+Speaking on the film, Rob Schneider commented: "No man is a hundred-percent masculine and no woman is a hundred-percent feminine – we're all just somewhere on the scale there.
 So what I tried to do was just play it with an innocence and gentleness, and then find some physical keys to lock-in on."

-Casting

-Singers Ashlee Simpson and Michelle Branch each make their feature film debut with cameo roles.